lrheault/polmeth2020/_pages/posters.md

 Co-author(s): Simon Roth (University of Konstanz)<br>
 Floor Speeches and Ideological Position: Estimating Ideology of Representatives

-- Daniel Gustafson (University of North Carolina at Chapel Hill)<br>
-Exploring the Economic and Political Determinants of Domestic Unrest

 - Andrew Halterman (Massachusetts Institute of Technology)<br>
 Extracting Political Events from Text Using Grammatical Dependency Parsing and Machine Learning